JeeErn/Decentralised_Prediction_Market/README.md

 On the other hand, a voter with a very low reputation score may in turn lower the weighted probability of the outcome he/she voted for, given his poor track record of predicting outcomes correctly.

-> Disclaimer: The weighted probability does not indicate that the option will be correct, but instead is a visualisation of the sentiment of previous voters, with the individual voter reputation taken into account.
+> Disclaimer: The weighted probability does not indicate that the option will be correct.

 ### 9. Last Traded Price [^](#Topics)
 The last traded price shows the prices of the last trade that got accepted by the system.
 The numbers shown merely serves as a guide for voters to place their price for the vote.